All-Hands-AI/OpenHands/docs/docs/usage/llms/localLLMs.md

 ### Docker

-Use the instructions in [README.md](/README.md) to start OpenDevin using Docker.
+Use the instructions [here](../intro) to start OpenDevin using Docker.
 But when running `docker run`, you'll need to add a few more arguments:

 ```bash